openvinotoolkit/model_server/docs/docker_container.md

 ### Updating Configuration File
-OpenVINO Model Server, starting from release 2021.1, monitors the changes in its configuration file and applies required modifications in runtime :
+OpenVINO Model Server monitors the changes in its configuration and applies required modifications in runtime in two ways:

-- When new model is added to the configuration file config.json, OVMS will load and start serving the configured versions.
-It will also start monitoring for version changes in the configured model storage.
-If the new model has invalid configuration or it doesn't include any version, which can be successfully loaded, it will be ignored till next update in the configuration file is detected.
+- Automatically, with an interval defined by the parameter --file_system_poll_wait_seconds. (introduced in release 2021.1)
+- On demand, by using [Config Reload API](./model_server_rest_api.md#config-reload). (introduced in release 2021.3)

+Configuration reload triggers the following operations:

+- new model or [DAGs](./dag_scheduler.md) added to the configuration file will be loaded and served by OVMS.
+- changes made in the configured model storage (e.g. new model version is added) will be applied.
+- changes in the configuration of deployed models and [DAGs](./dag_scheduler.md) will be applied.
+- all model version will be reloaded when there is a change in model configuration.
-- When a deployed model is deleted from config.json, it will be unloaded completely from OVMS after already started inference operations are completed.
+- when a deployed model, [DAG](./dag_scheduler.md) is deleted from config.json, it will be unloaded completely from OVMS after already started inference operations are completed.

-- OVMS can also detect changes in the configuration of deployed models.
-All model version will be reloaded when there is a change in batch_size, plugin_config, target_device, shape, model_version_policy or nireq parameters.
-When model path is changed, all versions will be reloaded according to the model_version_policy.
+- [DAGs](./dag_scheduler.md) that depends on changed or removed models will also be reloaded.
+- changes in [custom loaders](./custom_model_loader.md) and custom node libraries configs will also be applied.

+OVMS behavior in case of errors during config reloading:

-- In case the new config.json is invalid (not compliant with json schema), no changes will be applied to the served models.
+- if the new config.json is not compliant with json schema, no changes will be applied to the served models.

-**Note**: changes in the config file are checked regularly with an internal defined by the parameter --file_system_poll_wait_seconds.
+- if the new model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) has invalid configuration it will be ignored till next configuration reload.
+Configuration may be invalid because of invalid paths(leading to non-existing directories), forbidden values in config, invalid structure of [DAG](./dag_scheduler.md) (e.g. found cycle in a graph), etc.
+- an error during one model reloading, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) does not prevent the reload of the remaining updated models.
+- errors from configuration reloads triggered internally are saved in the logs.
+If [Config Reload API](./model_server_rest_api.md#config-reload) was used, also the response contains an error message.

 ### Running OpenVINO&trade; Model Server with AI Accelerators NCS, HDDL and GPU <a name="ai"></a>